HellYard/Cell/language/documentation/Modifiers/Numerical/Floor.md

 Floor Modifier
 ==================
-The Floor Modifier transforms a numerical(double, or float) variable into the largest integer that is less than or equal to the variable's value.
+The Floor Modifier transforms a numerical precision value into the largest integer that is less than or equal to the value being modified.

 Syntax
 --------------